nagasudhirpulla/taming_python/blog/skills/oauth_intro.md

 - Using OAuth 2.0 specification, applications can trust a central server for authorizing and authenticating users or applications
 - The identity and access rights information of users or applications will be centrally stored in the identity server / Secure Token Service (STS)
 - Identity server can authenticate users or applications and issue tokens to them for getting access to the secured resources in the resource server
-- Since user or application gets authenticated at an identity server for getting access to resources in one or multiple resource servers, Single-Sign-On (SSO) is implementable using OAuth 2.0 and users/applications identity/access information can be centrally managed.
+- Since user or application gets authenticated at an identity server for getting access to resources in one or multiple resource servers, Single-Sign-On (SSO) is implementable using OAuth 2.0 and users or applications identity and access information can be centrally managed.

 ### References
 * Official guide - https://matplotlib.org/3.1.1/gallery/ticks_and_spines/tick-locators.html